Plot polarities on the lower hemisphere of the focal sphere

 Sets one or more attributes; repeatable.
 The various combinations are

-- Outline the beach ball using pen or the default pen (see -W).
+Outline the focal sphere using pen or the default pen (see -W).

 Write station code near symbols.